nevolua/Browser-Utility-Suite/README.md

 # Overview

 A JavaScript-based toolkit for web security testing and browser exploration.
 Deployable as a bookmarklet or via console, it offers pen-testing tools, vulnerability assessments, and productivity features.
 The script creates a user-friendly UI overlay for easy access to its functions.
-Originally designed to test vulnerabilities in school device monitoring software like Securly.
-Suitable for security audits, web application testing, and exploring browser capabilities in controlled environments.
+Originally designed to test vulnerabilities of school device monitoring software like Securly.

 ## OFFICIAL DISCLAIMER